bfuchs18/R01_Marketing/docs/reach_data_management_manual.md

 * This github repository contains R, Python, and shell scripts to organize, processess, and analyze REACH data.
 These are located in ParticipantData/bids/code.
 * The scripts in this repositiory call the software outlined below.
 * Scripts in this repo are need locally and on Roar Collab.
+* I recommend downloading the entire repository onto your computer

 <!-- omit in toc -->
 ### R